Supernovatux/baremetal-arm/doc/03_bootloader.md

 First of all, what is an uImage?
 The U-Boot bootloader can load applications from different types of images.
 These images can consist of multiple parts, and be fairly complex, like how Linux gets booted.
 We are not trying to boot a Linux kernel or anything else complicated, so we'll be using an older image format for U-Boot, which is then the uImage format.
 The uImage format consists of simply the raw data and a header that describes the image.
 Such images can be created with the `mkimage` utility, which is part of U-Boot itself.
 When we built U-Boot, `mkimage` should have been built as well.

 Let's call `mkimage` and ask it to create an U-Boot uImage out of the application we had previously, the "better hang" one.
 From now on, we'll also be able to use ELF files instead of the raw binary dumps because U-Boot knows how to load ELF files. `mkimage` should be located in the `tools` subfolder of the U-Boot folder.
-Assuming our `better-hang.elf` is still present, we can do the following:
+Assuming our `better-hang.bin` is still present, we can do the following:

 ```
-u-boot-2018.09/tools/mkimage -A arm -C none -T kernel -a 0x60000000 -e 0x60000000 -d better-hang.elf bare-arm.uimg
+u-boot-2018.09/tools/mkimage -A arm -C none -T kernel -a 0x60000000 -e 0x60000000 -d better-hang.bin bare-arm.uimg
 ```

 With that, we say that we want an uncompressed (`-C none`) image for ARM (`-A arm`), the image will contain an OS kernel (`-T kernel`).
 With `-d better-hang.bin` we tell `mkimage` to put that `.bin` file into the image.
 We told U-Boot that our image will be a kernel, which is not really true because we don't have an operating system.
 But the `kernel` image type indicates to U-Boot that the application is not going to return control to U-Boot, and that it will manage interrupts and other low-level things by itself.
 This is what we want since we're looking at how to do low-level programming in bare metal.